 To apply for a proxy vote, print out and fill in an application form.
 Then return it to the addresses in the contact us section of this page.

 You can apply for a proxy vote at any time until 5pm, on the sixth working day before an election, unless you already have already arranged a postal vote.

 If an emergency means you can’t get to the polling station on election day you may be able to apply for an emergency proxy.
-It must be for either a medical emergency or a work reason.
+It must be for either a medical emergency, isolation due to Covid-19 or a work reason.

 You need to complete and return an emergency proxy application the elections office before 5pm on polling day.
-The forms to do this will be available here closer to election days.
+The relevant form can be downloaded from https://www.electoralcommission.org.uk/i-am-a/voter/apply-vote-proxy.
+Completed copies can be scanned or photographed and emailed to Electoral Services -using the details in the ‘Contact Us’ section below.